Choy Li Fut: Buk Sing Choy Li Fut (北勝蔡李佛拳)

 The history of the Buk Sing 北勝 branch of Choy Li Fut 蔡李佛 can be traced back to Jeong Yim 張炎 in Fut San.
 Jeong Yim's primary students were Chan Ngau-sing, Yuan Hai, Tam Lup, Lee Yan and Lui Charn (Chaun) 雷粲.
 Lui Charn had a student named Tam Sam 譚三 (Tarm Sarm).

 Tam Sam was originally a Hung Gar master and wanted to further his martial arts skill by learning Choy Li Fut.
 He became a student of Lui Charn.
 Due to an unfortunate incident between Tam Sam and other students, Lui Charn expelled Tam Sam from the Choy Li Fut school before he completed his training.
-Thus in the Buk Sing lineage, there are only 3 primary core Choy Li Fut hand forms: Sup Jee Kuen 十字拳, Ping Kuen 平拳, Kau Da 扣打, a staff form: Seung Gaap Daan Gwun 雙夾單棍, and in later years, an original Buk Sing Choy Li Fut form, which he created.
-After his expulsion, Tam Sam asked some of Lui Charn's student to help him open a new Choy Li Fut branch in Guangzhou, Siu Buk 小北 (Little North) district and called it Siu Buk Hung Sing Choy Li Fut.
+Thus, in the Buk Sing lineage, they only have 3 Forms originally derived directly from Fut San Hung Sing: Sup Jee Kuen 十字拳, Ping Kuen 平拳 & Kau Da Kuen 扣打; these three were all the Forms that Tam Sam left the Fut San Style with and were the only ones he taught in Buk Sing later.
+Tam Sam only finished learning Sup Jee Kuen through another Student, sympathetic to Tam Sam's plight, teaching him the rest of it.
+After his expulsion, Tam Sam asked some of Lui Charn's students to help him open a new Choy Li Fut branch in Guangzhou, Siu Buk 小北 (Little North) district and called it Siu Buk Hung Sing Choy Li Fut.
 Eventually it was shortened to Buk Sing Choy Li Fut.
 Tam Sam's students referred to themselves as the Buk Sing branch of Choy Li Fut.
-A Northern Shaolin master named Gu Ruzhang (Ku Yu-cheung|Ku Yu-jeung) befriended and joined Tam Sam and thus added more techniques to the Buk Sing Choy Li Fut curriculum.
+A Northern Shaolin master named Gu Ruzhang (Ku Yu-cheung/Ku Yu-jeung) befriended and joined Tam Sam and thus added more techniques to the Buk Sing Choy Li Fut curriculum, though Tam Sam himself never learned Northern, but his students did.